emunib/server-challenge/README.md

 ## Environment Variables

-To run this project locally, you will need to add the following environment variables to a .env file located in the server dirctory:
+To run this project locally, you will need to add the following environment variables to a .env file located in the server directory:

 ```
 PORT=8080